Aufiero/circRNAprofiler/README.md

 circRNAprofiler: an R-based computational framework for downstream analysis of circular RNAs
 ============================================================================================

-circRNAprofiler is an R-based framework that that only requires an R installation and offers 15 modules for a comprehensive in silico analysis of circRNAs.
+circRNAprofiler is an R-based framework that only requires an R installation and offers 15 modules for a comprehensive in silico analysis of circRNAs.
 This computational framework allows to combine and analyze circRNAs previously detected by multiple publicly available annotation-based circRNA detection tools.
-It covers different aspects of circRNAs analysis from differential expression analysis, back-spliced junction conservation, biogenesis to functional analysis.
-The pipeline used by circRNAprofiler is highly automated and customizable, different species and genome assemblies can be used.
-Furthermore, circRNAprofiler includes additional plotting functions for the visualization of the data which facilitate the interpretation of the results.
+It covers different aspects of circRNAs analysis from differential expression analysis, evolutionary conservation, biogenesis to functional analysis.
+The pipeline used by circRNAprofiler is highly automated and customizable.
+Furthermore, circRNAprofiler includes additional functions for data visualization which facilitate the interpretation of the results.

 Installation
 ------------